 Voted by an internationally recognized voice on sustainability in food, for the dish that will represent the principle of socially responsible practises.

-Winner: Jana Stöger, from the PIER 51 Restaurant & Bar, Stuttgart, Germany with his signature dish of As A Child In Tirol
+Winner: Jana Stöger, from the PIER 51 Restaurant & Bar, Stuttgart, Germany with her signature dish of As A Child In Tirol

 Acqua Panna Award for Connection in Gastronomy